The Strategic Planning Toolkit is a hub for resources to support local councils and planning professionals in LEP making.

 The Strategic Planning Toolkit will provide an up-to-date resource for local councils and planning professionals to employ best practice planning across NSW.

-    Regional plans are State-led strategic planning documents which set the direction and establish objectives for delivering the vision for a liveable productive, and sustainable planning framework in NSW.
+Regional plans are state-led strategic planning documents that set the direction and establish objectives to deliver a liveable productive, and sustainable planning framework in NSW.

 Learn more about regional plans.

 Five district plans implement the vision and objectives of the Greater Sydney Region Plan at a district level.

 These 20-year plans provide a bridge between regional and local planning to inform LEPs, local strategic planning statements (LSPS), community strategic plans and the assessment of planning proposals.

 Learn more about Greater Sydney district plans.